History of Japan

 Facing the Pacific in 1942

 During the first half of the year of the Japanese forces were victorious in almost all fronts: February 7 fleet was victorious against the Allies in the Battle of Java Sea, and by day 15 of the same month, allied forces surrendered Singapore.
 Moreover, the Philippines, Malaysia and most of New Guinea were defeated.
-The second half of the year represented a turning point in the war: U.S. forces ousted the Japanese from Guadalcanal, in addition to the win in the important Battle of Midway where the Japanese lost h
+The second half of the year represented a turning point in the war: U.S. forces ousted the Japanese from Guadalcanal, in addition to the win in the important Battle of Midway where the Japanese lost half its fleet of aircraft carriers and about 150 aircraft.

 Attempt to defend the defensive ring

-During 1944 the Japanese efforts were limited to trying to keep the defense line, but were driven back in New Guinea and the Solomon Islands, in addition to suffering major defeats in the Gilbert Islands, while retaining its progress in Burma and
+During 1944 the Japanese efforts were limited to trying to keep the defense line, but were driven back in New Guinea and the Solomon Islands, in addition to suffering major defeats in the Gilbert Islands, while retaining its progress in Burma and the Indian border.
+This year also suffered major naval defeats, as the Battle of the Bismarck Sea from 2 to 5 March, and the Battle of the Bering Sea, 26 March.

-virtually destroyed during the Battle of the Philippine Sea and U.S. troops landed in the Marshall Islands, Gilbert Islands and the Philippines.
+By 1944 the situation became untenable for Japan, as its fleet was virtually destroyed during the Battle of the Philippine Sea and U.S. troops landed in the Marshall Islands, Gilbert Islands and the Philippines.
 From airfields in the Philippines began the bombing of Japan.
 On July 18 General Tojo resigned with his cabinet.
 By the end of October this year the Japanese lost another major sea battle, the Battle of Leyte Gulf, scene during which first appeared suicidal groups generally known by the name of kamikazes.

 Kamikazes

 Since 1942, several voices were raised within the Japanese army in an effort to implement suicide tactics in the war and again try to reverse the sign of war.
 Special units suicide finally implemented on the ground (as in the case of "Banzai charge), and at sea (as the boats Shin'ya).
-Finally, in mid-1944, Prime Minister Hideki Tojo instructed that the Corps of Air Raid organize a special unit, which gave birth to Shinpu tokubetsu kōgeki tai (神 风 特别 攻 撃 队, "Special Unit Attack Shinpu"? ) or its abbreviation tokkōtai (特 攻 队, 'to
+Finally, in mid-1944, Prime Minister Hideki Tojo instructed that the Corps of Air Raid organize a special unit, which gave birth to Shinpu tokubetsu kōgeki tai (神 风 特别 攻 撃 队, "Special Unit Attack Shinpu"? ) or its abbreviation tokkōtai (特 攻 队, 'tokkōtai'?), better known in the West as kamikazes.

 The first official mission of the special unit successfully took place on October 25 and the attacks of this type continued until the end of World War II.